victoriacyzhang/AirUkulele/README.md

 ### Step 4 - connect the two boards and make it 3D
 - This was the most challenging process of the building experience.
 My plan was to use a long strip of cardboard, fold its width 3-way and use 2 outer ⅓ widths to glue to the front and back sides of the ukulele, leaving the middle ⅓ width as the height of the ukulele.
 However, the cardboard is much thicker than I anticipated, and it was very hard to use that to follow the curve of the ukulele board.
 Because of that, my sides ended up looking uneven and I had to use a lot of glue and tape in order to have all sides of the ukulele sticking firmly together.
 - I decided to add cotton balls on the sides of the ukulele in order to mask the unevenness of the side boards, and I added two “eyes” on the front board to add on to the playful element.

+## Executing the Program:
+- After logging into the pi via ssh, cd into the directory and run python run.py on the command line

 ## Final Product: